Djsmith611/sql-to-do-react/README.md

 ### Usage

 - Use the input field marked with "Type here!" to type the task that you want to add
-- Click the `Add` button to add the task to your list.
+- Click the `+` button to add the task to your list.
 - Click the white square next to a task to mark it as complete.
-- Click the `Edit` button to reveal delete buttons.
+- Click the `The pen icon` button to reveal delete buttons.
-- Click `Remove` to remove a task, or `Cancel` to stop editing.
+- Click `The trash icon` to remove a task, or `The pen icon` to stop editing.
-- The calculation history will be displayed on the "notebook" beside the calculator.

 [Back to Top](#top)